 FA: Most regulated organizations view compliance seriously and take all the necessary steps to meet the industry-set criteria.
 However, when you see a case like the one earlier this year when hackers infected a Chinese restaurant’s online menu with malware to target employees of an oil company, it shows that a threat can come from anywhere.
 You then start to think about combining different risk procedures that will help protect your employees and your company information more effectively.

 As technology continues to evolve, threats will evolve alongside it.
-Organizations need to realize that there is no longer a ‘one-size-fits-all’ solution – even for regulated industries.
 Creating a culture of cyber security within and for your employees is paramount in helping to safeguard your company against insider threats.
+At the same time, organizations need to realize that there is no longer a one-size-fits-all solution, even for regulated industries.
+The golden triangle of people, process, and technology is a tried and true for a reason.
+Invest in doing each well, and you'll greatly minimize your risk.